Structured Data (schema.org/JSON-LD) Coverage

 Description

-A single Organization block tells an AI system who you are; a rich graph spanning Organization, WebSite, Product, and FAQPage tells it what you sell, how your site is structured, and what questions you answer.
-The more valid entity types you expose, the more accurately ChatGPT, Gemini, and Perplexity can describe your business and cite specific offerings rather than vague summaries.
-Commerce attributes in particular let AI shopping and comparison features surface your products with correct prices and availability.
+A lone Organization block tells an AI system who you are.
+A graph that spans Organization, WebSite, Product, and FAQPage tells it what you sell, how your site is laid out, and which questions you already answer.
+Expose more valid entity types and ChatGPT, Gemini, and Perplexity can describe your business more precisely — citing specific offerings instead of falling back on vague summaries.
+Commerce attributes go a step further: AI shopping and comparison features can pull your products with the right prices and availability.
+This is a Discovery parameter weighted for Bing, the engine that reads schema.org markup most directly.

-OrganizationandWebSiteJSON-LD in your homepage<head>; that pair alone reaches the pass tier. - Add the entity types that match your business —
+OrganizationandWebSiteJSON-LD to your homepage<head>.
+That pair alone reaches the pass tier. - Layer on the entity types that fit your business —

-offers,price,priceCurrency, andavailabilityso the commerce-completeness path can earn full credit. - Validate every block at search.google.com/test/rich-results; a block that fails to parse contributes nothing to the type count.
+offers,price,priceCurrency, andavailabilityso the commerce-completeness path can earn full credit. - Validate every block at search.google.com/test/rich-results.
+A block that fails to parse adds nothing to the type count.

 - Keep each block well-formed JSON with a correct

-@contextand@type; see the relatedstructured-dataparameter for the presence baseline. - Re-scan after publishing to confirm the new types are detected.
+@contextand@type.
+Seestructured-datafor the presence baseline andcontent-type-schema-matchfor matching schema to page intent. - Re-scan after publishing to confirm the new types are detected.

 Version History